- You are not alone if your Outlook freezes and an Outlook (Not Responding) error message appears.

 - Press the Change button to open the repair Office dialog.

-- The Office 2016 repair dialog includes Quick Repair and Online Repair options.
-Select Online Repair for the most rigorous repair.
+- Select Online Repair for the most rigorous repair.

-- Enter the keyword ‘scanpst.exe’ in Cortana, and then select to open SCANPST.
+- Press Windows key + S and type scanpst.exe and then select to open SCANPST.
 Alternatively, you can open the Inbox Repair Tool by opening your Office folder in File Explorer and double-clicking scanpst.exe.

 - Click the Browse button to select your Outlook PST file.

-- If you’re not sure what folder includes your PST file, open Outlook and click File, Account and Account Settings.
-Then you can select the Data Files tab that lists your PST file paths.
+- If you’re not sure what folder includes your PST file, open Outlook click File, and then Account.
+After that, choose Account Settings.
+Then, you can select the Data Files tab that lists your PST file paths.

 - Press the Repair button on the Outlook Inbox Repair Tool window.